altan-me/api.countify.xyz/readme.md

-🔒👾 Here's a README file for your Flask-based Counter API, complete with setup instructions, usage guidelines, and examples.
-This README provides clarity on installation, building, and running your Docker container, as well as how to interact with your API.

----

 # Counter API

 The Counter API is a simple Flask application designed to track counts associated with unique IDs.
 It provides endpoints to get the total count, increment by one, and increase by a specified value.
 This document outlines the setup and usage of the Counter API.